 Entry Filters work in the same way as location filters.
 You can get the entry code from the URL by selecting the Entry, then Edit Entry:

 You can find find the code in the search bar:

-Your filter URL, in this case, would be appended with ?entry=8yr7put8ede4
+Your filter URL, in this case, would be appended with ?entry=s23synhh7wp8

-If you wanted to filter on multiple entries, we would recommend using tags; see below.
+If you want to filter on multiple entries, we recommend using tags; see below.

-Tags are a great way to group different entries.
-For example, you might want a tag for your adult classes and your children's classes.
+Tags are a great way to group separate entries.
+For example, you might want a tag for your adult and children's classes.